franko/gsl-shell/doc/user-manual/graphics.rst

 -------------------

 In order to better understand the way GSL shell graphics works it is better to take a step back.
 Let use suppose that we want to plot an equilateral triangle.
 We can proceed as follows:
-  - define a 'path' that describe the countour that we want to plot
+  - define a 'path' that describe the contour that we want to plot
   - add the 'path' that we have defined to a 'plot' object to show it

 In order to create a 'path' we can use the function :func:`graph.path` which just creates an empty path.
 Then we add the the points by using the methods :meth:`~Path.move_to` and :meth:`~Path.line_to` methods.
 When you use :meth:`~Path.move_to` a new curve is started at the given points and with :meth:`~Path.line_to` you can draw your curve.